arcus-azure/arcus/community/blog/2020.10-Introducing-message-handling-with-Azure-Service-Bus-message-influence/README.md

 ## What's on the horizon?

-We'll see how we can reuse our message handling system in the context of Azure functions where the function binding will take the place of the message pump.
+We'll see how we can reuse our message handling system in the context of Azure functions where the function binding will replace the message pump.
 We'll also look at how we can let the consumer be more in control of how the incoming Azure Service Bus messages are being deserialized before they're passed to the message handling.

 Have a question, remark, feedback or idea for a superduper addition?